 October 31 is World Cities Day, promoting better cities and better lives.

-This year’s theme – ‘changing the world: innovations and better life for future generations’ – speaks to the improvements we’re making across Britain.
+This year’s theme – act local to go global – speaks to the improvements we’re making across Britain.

 Railway stations are vital hubs for communities so getting them right, from architecture to waiting rooms and the retail spaces that make passengers’ lives easier, is important to us.